voidberg-archive/awesome-aurelia/README.md

 #### ES5 Seed Projects

 * [ahmedshuhel/nav-app-es5](https://github.com/ahmedshuhel/nav-app-es5) Skeleton that sets up a standard aurelia navigation-style app just using ES5, Bower and RequireJS by @ahmedshuhel.

+### Aurelia with Meteor

+> Meteor is a full stack JavaScript platform which can use Aurelia as its front-end framework.

+#### Meteor Seed Projects

+* [TsumiNa/meteor-aurelia](https://github.com/TsumiNa/meteor-aurelia) Skeleton that allows Meteor to use Aurelia as the front-end by @TsumiNa.

 ## Contributors